GadgetAngel/STM32-Template/README.md

 }
 ```

 I removed the "disco_f100rb" from this line `"task": "Pre-Debug"`.
-These extra characters ends up giving the task the wrong name and you get "Could not find the specified task" error.
+These extra characters ends up giving the task the wrong name and you get **"Could not find the specified task" error**.